 HOW MUCH DOES IT COST?

 Taking part in YSDF22 costs £145 per performance group.

 Participation in YSDF

-Free places on a twilight training session for teachers/coordinator
+Free places on a professional development training session for teachers/coordinators

 Free tickets for supervising staff at the event